Grdelica train bombing

 The Grdelica train bombing occurred on 12 April 1999, when two AGM-130 missiles fired by a USAF F-15E Strike Eagle fighter bomber hit a passenger train while it was passing across a railway bridge over the South Morava river in the Grdelica gorge, some 300 km south of Belgrade, Serbia.
-At least 20 civilian passengers were killed or declared missing.
-Estimates of the total death toll run as high as 60.
-It is considered the deadliest rail disaster in Serbian history.
+At least 20 civilian passengers were killed or declared missing, with estimates of the total death toll running as high as 60.
+Not all victims could be identified.
+It is the deadliest rail bombing in Serbian history.

-The bombing occurred during Operation Allied Force, a NATO operation against the Federal Republic of Yugoslavia (FRY) aimed at forcing the FRY government to end the repression of Albanians in Kosovo.
+The bombing occurred during Operation Allied Force, a NATO operation against the Federal Republic of Yugoslavia aimed at forcing the government to end its campaign in Kosovo.
 The campaign had begun by attacking mainly military targets, but by mid-April the emphasis had changed to strategic and economic targets such as transport links, particularly major bridges.

 Events

 The bombing occurred at about 11.40 hours local time.
 An AGM-130 missile precision-guided munition released by a US F-15E Strike Eagle struck the centre of the bridge at the exact moment that the No. 393 passenger train, en route from Belgrade to Ristovac, was crossing the bridge.
 The missile struck the train, causing major damage, but did not destroy the bridge.

+Comparison of gun camera footage of the Grdelica train bombing set to different speeds; the original footage was determined to have been sped up.

 According to General Wesley Clark, who was the Supreme Allied Commander Europe (SACEUR) at the time, the train had been traveling too fast and the bomb was too close to the target for it to divert in time.
 The first missile had been fired from a significant distance from the target, and the pilot was allegedly not able to recognize the train visually.
 Realizing that the train had been hit but believing that he could still complete the mission by striking the end of the bridge where the train had already passed, the pilot then made another pass and fired a second missile.
 This one too hit the train.
 Clark described the second hit as an "uncanny accident" in which the train had continued moving into the target area, obscured by dust and smoke from the first strike, stating that the pilot allegedly had had less than one second to react.
 A gun camera video was released by NATO to support its version of the events.
 It was, however, discovered the video was sped up and thus not representative of the actual response time.
 The Pentagon and NATO stated that the error had been the result of the video being speeded up for battle damage assessment purposes, but not being slowed again for the press conference.